-The Year of the Rat has started.
+The Year of the Metal Rat has started.
 The rat is the first of all zodiac animals.
 According to one myth, the Jade Emperor said the order would be decided by the order in which they arrived to his party.
 The rat tricked the ox into giving him a ride.
-Then, just as they arrived at the finish line, rat jumped down and landed ahead of ox, becoming first.
+Then, just as they arrived at the finish line, the rat jumped down and landed ahead of the ox, becoming first.

 The view here is that the Year of the Rat will likely be bullish for risk assets although timing is always a tricky factor plus the expected volatility.
 The global investment backdrop contains many positives that remain in favour of maintaining a bullish outlook for stock market investors.